kevinolega/businessideasph/_posts/2013-05-28-everyones-an-expert-by-seth-godin.md

 This website is my lens.

-I think another application of adding a lens is by placing a context on your website that"s easily seen or noticed like on the sidebar.
+I think another application of adding a lens is by placing a context on your website that's easily seen or noticed like on the sidebar.

 So the viewer will know in one or two sentences who you are and what your website is about.